WandLZhang/capricorn-medical-research/README.md

 # Navigate back to project root
 cd ../..

-# Set your region (must match deployment region from section 2.2)
+# Use the FUNCTION_REGION from section 1 or set it now
-export REGION=YOUR_REGION
+export REGION=$FUNCTION_REGION

 # Collect all function URLs
 echo "Collecting Cloud Function URLs..."